Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves

 This affirmatively resolves the natural open problem highlighted by Arbarello and Cornalba \cite[p.~103]{ArbarelloCornalba98}.
 The examples in genus 1 show that the bound is best possible.
 Here and throughout, all singular cohomology is taken with rational coefficients.

 \begin{remark} This vanishing of odd cohomology in degrees less than 11 was expected based on conjectures from the Langlands program.
-Motives appearing in the cohomology of smooth and proper Deligne-Mumford (DM) stacks over $\Z$, such as $\ocM_{g,n}$, should be associated to polarized algebraic cuspidal automorphic representations of conductor 1; see, e.g., \cite[\S1.2]{ChenevierRenard15}.
-However, there are none in any odd weight less than 11 \cite[\S III, Remark 1]{Mestre86}.
-For the full classification up to weight 22, see \cite{ChenevierLannes19}. \end{remark}
+Simple motives appearing in the cohomology of smooth and proper Deligne--Mumford (DM) stacks over $\Z$, such as $\ocM_{g,n}$, up to Tate twists, should correspond to irreducible polarized algebraic cuspidal automorphic representations of $\PGL_n$ of conductor 1.
+See, e.g., the motivational discussion in \cite[\S1.2]{ChenevierRenard15}.
+However, there are no such representations in any odd weight less than 11 \cite[\S III, Remark 1]{Mestre86}.
+For the full classification up to motivic weight 22, see \cite[Theorem~F]{ChenevierLannes19}. \end{remark}

 Our proof of Theorem~\ref{thm:oddvanishing} follows the original inductive method of Arbarello and Cornalba.
 In order to run the induction for $k = 9$, we must establish several new base cases.
 In particular, we need to show that $H^9 (\ocM_{4,n})$ vanishes for $n \leq 3$.
-We prove this using Behrend's Grothendieck-Lefschetz trace formula for algebraic stacks \cite{BehrendThesis, Behrend93} and point counting over finite fields.
+We prove this using the Behrend--Grothendieck--Lefschetz trace formula for algebraic stacks \cite{BehrendThesis, Behrend93} and point counting over finite fields.

 Recall that if $\fX$ is an algebraic stack and $\F_q$ is the finite field with $q$ elements, then $\fX(\F_q)$ is a finite groupoid.
 By definition where $[\fX(\F_q)]$ denotes the set of isomorphism classes in the groupoid $\fX(\F_q)$.